Soumya007-developer/Emoji-Prediction-using-Tranfer-Learning-NLP-/README.md

 # Input
 Text data consiting of different sentences along with the labels.
 Labels represent a particular emoji representing the sentence.

-1.test_emoji.csv - for testing our model
+1. test_emoji.csv - for testing our model

-2.train_emoji.csv - for training our model
+2. train_emoji.csv - for training our model